audeering/auglib/docs/examples.rst

-If you are training with :mod:`torch` and you want to apply the transform during every epoch you might also consider using :class:`audtorch.transforms.RandomCrop` instead.
+If you are training with :mod:`torch` and you want to apply the transform during every epoch you might consider :class:`audtorch.transforms.RandomCrop` instead.

 .. jupyter-execute::